Skip to content

 Social Media, Good or Bad?

 This controversial subject continues to divide opinion.
-The restrictions enforced by the pandemic has certainly seen an increase to screen time for us all, whether it be yourself or colleagues delivering lessons online or having that sense of connectivity to others that we are unable to physically see at the minute.
+The restrictions enforced by the pandemic has certainly seen an increase to screen time for us all.
 For young people in this study, they were able to discuss the positive and negative aspect in relation to loneliness.

-For those who believe that it is positive, they speak of it’s ability to connect like-minded people, others who are experiencing loneliness, without geographical constraints.
+For those who believe that it is positive, they speak of its ability to connect with others who are experiencing loneliness and with like-minded people, without geographical constraints.
 For some, these feelings of friendship online were balanced against being exposed to those of opposing views, which could exacerbate these feelings of loneliness, whilst fostering alienation and isolation.

 What actions can we take as a school?